Reliability Bounds for Dependent Fading Wireless Channels

 Since $G$ is the inverse of the \gls{cdf}, we observe the following properties for the assumed distributions.
 The first extreme case is given as $G(0)=0$, since our support are the non-negative real numbers.
 And second, if the support is upper-bounded, the value $G(1)$ is equal to that value.
 Otherwise $G(1)$ goes to infinity.
 In both cases, the above $H_0(c_n(0))$ is greater than zero. \end{proof}

-\begin{prop} The lower bound on the zero-outage capacity $\underline{R^{0}}$ is always zero in the case of monotone decreasing densities over the non-negative real numbers. \end{prop} \begin{proof} If $X_i\sim F$ with density $f(x)$, then $-X_i\sim F$ has the density $f_{-}(x)=f(-x)$.
+\begin{prop} The lower bound on the zero-outage capacity $\underline{R^{0}}$ is always zero in the case of monotone decreasing densities over the non-negative real numbers and perfect \gls{csir}. \end{prop} \begin{proof} If $X_i\sim F$ with density $f(x)$, then $-X_i\sim F$ has the density $f_{-}(x)=f(-x)$.
 Starting with this relation, $\phi_{-}$ can be written as

 where $c^{-}_{n}(a)$ is the only value evaluated according to $f_{-}$.

 For the lower bound in \eqref{eq:worst-outage} from Theorem~\ref{thm:bounds-outage-identical}, $\phi_{-}$ is evaluated at $1-\varepsilon$.
 Observing that $G(0) = 0$, it can easily be seen that for zero-outage